 This species has been widely planted in north-east Victoria, the ACT and NSW by river management authorities.
 Both sexes are present in Australia and it sets seed freely.
-Fortunately Black Willow has not been recorded in the North Central region.
+Fortunately Black Willow has not been recorded in the North Central Catchment Management Region.